jonatanvicente/python_samples/README.md

 ##### math
 Several uses of Math module

+#### matplotlib
+Several samples of how to use matplotlib.
+NOTE: This samples are taken of official site, see more at https://matplotlib.org/

 ##### multi-thread
 This folder contains couple of examples showing how to use multi-threading and manage exceptions